raspberrypilearning/mood-indicator/en/quiz1/question_2.md

 - ( ) The light will go on

   --- feedback ---
-Try again - read through the code and look for where the `button` appears.
+Try again.
+Read through the code and look for where the `button` appears.
 What does it do?
   --- /feedback ---

 - ( ) The light will go off

   --- feedback ---
-Try again - read through the code and look for where the `button` appears.
+Try again.
+Read through the code and look for where the `button` appears.
 What does it do?
   --- /feedback ---

 - ( ) The light will go on and off again

   --- feedback ---
-Try again - the code *does* make the light go on and off, but read through it carefully and look for where the `button` appears.
+Try again.
+The code *does* make the light go on and off, but read through it carefully and look for where the `button` appears.
 What does it do?
   --- /feedback ---

 --- /choices ---